jaredhendrickson13/pfsense-api/docs/BUILDING_CUSTOM_MODEL_CLASSES.md

 !!!
 Notes
     - The `choices` property may not be relevant to some Field classes such as the `BooleanField` class.
     - The human-readable choice names will only be used for documentation purposes where applicable.
-    - In the case of a `many` enabled Field, choices defines which values for valid for each item in the array value.
+    - In the case of a `many` enabled Field, choices defines which values are valid for any item within the array.

 ### choices_callable